-Hence, this results in inefficiency for processing spatial data (2) an autoregressive model like Mamba processes data step-by-step, limiting its ability to capture and utilize global context in one forward pass.
+Hence, this results in inefficiency for processing spatial data (2) An autoregressive model like Mamba processes data step-by-step, limiting its ability to capture and utilize global context in one forward pass.
 In contrast, vision tasks often require understanding the global context to make accurate predictions about local regions.

-Vision Mamba (Vim)~\citep{zhu2024vision} and others have proposed modifications such as bidirectional SSMs to address lack of global context and spatial understanding.
+Vision Mamba (Vim)~\cite{zhu2024vision} and others have proposed modifications such as bidirectional SSMs to address lack of global context and spatial understanding.
 While bidirectional SSMs have the potential to capture more comprehensive context, they introduce significant latency due to the need to process the entire sequence before making predictions.
 Additionally, the increased complexity can lead to challenges in training, risk of overfitting, and may not always result in better accuracy.
 Due to these pitfalls, backbones with Vision Transformer (ViT) and Convolutional Neural Network (CNN) architectures still outperform best Mamba-based vision models on different vision tasks.